dan-sprague/dan-sprague.github.io/_posts/2025-12-05-discrete_clustering.md

 ### Posterior Weights Analysis

-The results below show that the standard GMM fails to learn the correct weight structure, assigning significant weight to two clusters that do not actually exist.
+The figure below shows that the standard GMM fails to learn the correct weight structure, assigning significant weight to two clusters that do not actually exist.

+To read the figure, consider the following.
+The weights $w$ must sum to 1, $\sum_{k\in K}w_k = 1$.
+The area for each color is proportional to the estimated cluster "representation" in the fitted model.
+Clearly, the standard GMM is failing to identify the correct clustering behavior in the data.

 <div class="figure-container">
 <img width="100%" src="/assets/images/sparsemax/gmm_discrete_heatmap.png" alt="Ground truth vs posterior weights heatmap"/>